 Position: Support if amended Sponsors: Reps.
 Catlin & McLachlan, Sen. Coram Lobbyist: Gini Pingenot HB20-1124, Disaster Emergency Transfers from County General Fund HB 1124 extends the timeframe in which counties - for the sole purpose of addressing roads and bridges destroyed by natural disasters - can transfer county general funds into the road and bridge fund.
 This limited flexibility was first authorized following the 2013 floods.
 At that time, the General Assembly and local governments alike thought these recovery projects could be completed by 2021.
 While the vast majority of 2013 flood projects have been completed, there are a few outstanding projects that are either under construction, waiting for FEMA review or are in the close-out process.
 HB 1124 states that this limited transfer authority begins eight years after the date of the Governor's Final Declaration of an Emergency for the Disaster, including all extensions to the Declaration.
-HB 1124 has passed the house and is now waiting to be heard in the Senate Local Government Committee.
+HB 1124 unanimously passed the Transportation and Local Government Committee and is now waiting to be heard on second reading in the house.
 Position: Support Sponsors: Reps.
-McKean & Snyder, Sen. Gardner Lobbyist: Gini Pingenot SB20-067, Vehicle Specific Ownership Tax Actual Price SB 67 would have allowed the actual sale price to be used to calculate the Specific Ownership Tax (SOT) rather than a percentage of the MSRP.
+McKean & Snyder Lobbyist: Gini Pingenot SB20-067, Vehicle Specific Ownership Tax Actual Price SB 67 would have allowed the actual sale price to be used to calculate the Specific Ownership Tax rather than a percentage of the MSRP.
 This bill would have reduced SOT revenue that supports local government services.
 Specifically, counties, cities and special districts would have seen a collective revenue decline of \$18.3 million in FY 2020-21, \$49.6 million in FY 2021-22 and \$73.2 million in FY 2022-23.
 Schools would also have seen a big hit - which would have had to be backfilled by the state general fund.
 SB 67 was postponed indefinitely on Tuesday, February 4.
-Position: Oppose Sponsors: Sen. Crowder Lobbyist: Gini Pingenot SB20-109, Short-term Rental Property Tax SB 109 would have defined short-term rental units for property taxes, reclassified certain properties from residential to non-residential property and increased their assessment value starting in 2022.
-Specifically, a short-term rental unit that is rented for less than 30 consecutive days and is occupied by the owners for less than 30 days per year, would have been subject to the non-residential assessment rate of 29 percent.
-According to the fiscal note, the bill could have resulted in \$101 million in additional local funding.
+Position: Oppose Sponsors: Sen. Crowder Lobbyist: Gini Pingenot SB20-109, Short-term Rental Property Tax SB 109 defines short-term rental units for property taxes, reclassifies certain properties from residential to non-residential property and increase their assessment value starting in 2022.
+Specifically, a short-term rental unit that is rented for less than 30 consecutive days and is occupied by the owners for less than 30 days per year, would be subject to the non-residential assessment rate of 29%.
+According to the fiscal note, the bill could result in \$101 million in additional local funding.
 This includes \$25 million for schools and \$76 million for counties, cities, special districts and junior colleges.
-Additionally, reclassifying short term rental units as non-residential would put upward pressure on the residential assessment rate (7.15 percent).
+Additionally, reclassifying short term rental units as non-residential will put upward pressure on the residential assessment rate (7.15%).
 The RAR cannot be increased without voter approval and it is impossible to speculate how this change would impact the 2023 and 2024 RAR.
-SB 109 was postponed indefinitely on Tuesday, Feb.
+SB 109 will be heard in the Senate Finance Committee on Tuesday, Feb.
 11.